Rohingya genocide: Spillover into the 2017–2023 genocide

 Yanghee Lee, the United Nations Special Rapporteur on Human Rights for Myanmar reports at least 1,000 people had been killed in the violence since 25 August.
 She added that the figure is "very likely an underestimate".
 She also downplayed the chance that Myanmar generals will ever see the inside of the International Criminal Court due to powerful international defenders.

-As of October 2018, the persecutions are still continuing.
-Lee reported that Suu Kyi denies the allegations.
-Suu Kyi's government has denied "independent international investigations" and probes.
+In October 2018, Lee reported that Suu Kyi denied the allegations.
+Suu Kyi's government denied "independent international investigations" and probes.
 Lee has described the situation as 'apartheid' with detained Rohingyas segregated from the 'Rakhine ethnic community' and without 'freedom of movement'.

 On 23 April 2019, a Burmese gunship strafed the Rohingya village of Buthidaung.
 The military subsequently planted internationally banned landmines along northern Rakhine state to prevent the Rohingya from escaping northwest to Bangladesh.
 Burmese soldiers allegedly gunned down Rohingya civilians fleeing south.
 Those that remained were allegedly targeted by aerial attacks.
 Some have described the Rohingya as being trapped in a "genocide zone".

+In November 2019, the Three Brotherhood Alliance coalition of ethnic rebels in Myanmar issued a statement welcoming efforts by the international community to punish their country's junta through legal processes for alleged genocide against ethnic minority groups including the Rohingya.

 In early April 2020, the government of Myanmar released two presidential directives: Directive No. 1/2020 and Directive No. 2/2020.
-They were followed by the January orders issued by ICJ for the government and military to stop genocide against the Rohingya Muslim ethnic group.
+They were released after the January orders issued by ICJ for the government and military to stop genocide against the Rohingya Muslim ethnic group.
 Directive No. 1/2020 legislates that the answerable authorities are liable to ensure anyone under their control do not commit activities that lead up to a genocide.
 Directive No. 2/2020 restrains all Ministries and the government of Rakhine State from destroying The ICJ's January order and also mandated the preservation of evidence of any criminal activity that can possibly build up to a genocide.